alexpolt/alexpolt.github.io/src/motivation.md

 > What will make you to be a happy person?

   If you've went through all of the above and still struggling with finding a reason to live, then try hard to realize your purpose in this world.
 Family, kids, business?
 Why not.
+Another good thoughtful experiment is to mentally exclude some thing and see if that makes a difference.

   Personally, I have given a lot time to thinking about the primary motives in life.
 For me money means not that much, I have no ambitions either.
 I love science, I am curious about physics and